 - Occasional snacks, coffee, or other food and drink

 - Occasional tickets for events

 - Holiday presents

-- Occasional compensation for meals or a transportation expense that allow employees to work overtime
+- Occasional compensation for meals or a transportation expense that allows employees to work overtime

-- Group-term life insurance for a spouse or dependent under $2,000 face value
+- Group-term life insurance for a spouse or dependent with less than $2,000 face value

 - Inexpensive items such as flowers, fruit, books